Nigel Eccles

-Nigel Eccles is a technology entrepreneur and the CEO of the online crypto casino BetHog.
+Nigel Eccles (born 8 December 1974) is a technology entrepreneur and the CEO of the online crypto casino BetHog.
 He is best known for being the co-founder and CEO of Hubdub and FanDuel.

+Early life

+Eccles was born on 8 December 1974 in County Tyrone, Northern Ireland.
+He was educated at the Cookstown High School and majored in pure mathematics at University of St Andrews.

 Career

 Eccles launched the online political prediction market Hubdub in 2007.
-He admitted that Hubdub "didn’t really have a good business model," which made him change the focus of the company.
-Hubdub later turned into FanDuel.
+Later he stated that Hubdub lacked a sustainable business model, prompting the company’s focus to shift, eventually evolving into FanDuel.

 Eccles co-founded the daily fantasy company FanDuel in 2009.
-Starting in 2016, he oversaw the planning of the merger between FanDuel and Draftkings.
-However, the Federal Trade Commission blocked the merger from taking place in 2017.
+Beginning in 2016, he oversaw plans for a merger between FanDuel and Draftkings, which was blocked by the Federal Trade Commission in 2017.

 In November 2017 Eccles left FanDuel to pursue a new venture in the esports industry.

 In January 2018, Eccles co-founded an Edinburgh-based video game and social streaming platform Flick.

-In May of 2020, Eccles worked with Scott Greenberg and Mike Kuchera to create StarStock, a website focused on buying and selling sports cards.
+In May 2020, Eccles co-founded StarStock, a platform for buying and selling sports cards.
 In March of 2021, StarStock raised $8 million in a round of funding, with investors including Andreesen Horowitz and Atlanta Hawks guard Trae Young.

+Personal life

+Eccles married Lesley in 2004; she was also a co-founder of FanDuel.
+They have three children.